ui3TD/IM-HarmonyIntegration/README.md

 2. Paste everything into the Idol Manager folder

 ## UNINSTALL INSTRUCTIONS:
-Delete the following files and directories...
+Delete the following files and directories from your Idol Manager directory...
 1. HarmonyIntegration README.txt
 2. BepInEx
 3. UnstrippedLibs